utlandingur/utlandingur/cv.md

 ## PROFESSIONAL SUMMARY
 Junior Frontend Developer building web and mobile applications.
 I bring a deep understanding of user needs and business requirements from 9 years in Technical Product Management and a degree in Mathematics.

-_References available on request._ _Ég get lika talað og skrífað smá íslensku_.
+_References available on request._ _Ég get lika talað og skrifað smá íslensku_.

 &nbsp;